cryptape/quantum-resistant-lock-script/docs/advanced.md

 As a result, a `PWOS` can be either one of the following 2 structures:

 ```
-<param flag with signature bit set> <public key> <signature>
+<param flag> <public key> <signature>
 ```

 or:

 ```
-<param flag without signature bit set> <public key>
+<param flag> <public key>
 ```

-Notice here `param flag` precedes public key, which is slightly different than `multisig configuration` defined in `Script Args` section.
-The lower 7-bit of `param flag` contains `param ID`. since `param ID` only has 12 possible values, storing `param ID` in 7 bits is totally fine.
-The highest bit of `param set`, could either be set, meaning a signature is present, or the bit can be cleared, meaning no signature is available for current public key.
+`param flag` is defined similarly to the one in `multisig configuration`: the higher 7-bit represent `param ID`, while the lowest bit is a signature flag, meaning if a signature is present for current public key.

 There must be the same number of `PWOS` objects here as the value stored in `N`.
 Of the `N` `PWOS` objects, there must be exactly `M` of them with signatures present.
 And the first `R` `PWOS` objects, must all have signatures.